omnh-vertnet/tissue/README.md

 tissue
 ======

-Issue tracking for SNOMNH Tissue data in the VertNet portal (portal.vertnet.org).
+Issue tracking for OMNH Tissue data in the VertNet portal (portal.vertnet.org).